 The Company has entered into agreements whereby it guarantees the performance of a securitization-related risk retention vehicle, in which it has an equity investment, under a promissory note.
 The Company's maximum guarantees were capped at \$15.5 million.
-As of March 31, 2024 and December 31, 2023, the amount of the promissory note outstanding, for which the Company provided a guarantee, was \$0.4 million and \$1.0 million, respectively.
+As of December 31, 2023, the amount of the promissory note outstanding, for which the Company provided a guarantee, was \$1.0 million; no such amounts were outstanding as of September 30, 2024.

 As discussed in Note 16, under the terms of the RTL Commitment Agreement, the Company committed to purchase at least \$500 million of eligible loans originated by the RTL Originator.
-As of March 31, 2024 and December 31, 2023, the Company has unfunded commitments under the RTL Commitment Agreement of \$442.7 million and \$475.4 million, respectively.
-The Company also guarantees up to \$50 million of warehouse financing provided by a third-party lender to the RTL Originator; as of March 31, 2024 and December 31, 2023, the RTL Originator had \$17.5 million and \$9.5 million, respectively, of warehouse financing outstanding.
+As of September 30, 2024 and December 31, 2023, the Company has unfunded commitments under the RTL Commitment Agreement of \$376.9 million and \$475.4 million, respectively.